 Unless you are certain that the bed bug infestation has been eliminated by a pest management company or your own diligence, place freshly washed, folded laundry in sealable plastic bags to prevent reinfestation.

-How to Clean Bed Bug Stains on Dry Clean Only Clothes
+How to Clean Bed Bug Stains on Dry-Clean Fabrics

 Use a Professional Dry Cleaner

 Clothes and bedding that cannot be machine-washed should be sealed in a large plastic bag and taken to a professional cleaner.
-As a courtesy, warn the cleaner about the problem.
+As a courtesy, warn the cleaner about the bed bugs.

-If you decide to clean non-washable fabrics at home, inspect the bedding or clothes for stains and pretreat them with a dry cleaning solvent or stain remover.
+If you decide to clean non-washable fabrics at home, inspect the bedding or clothes for stains and pretreat them with an enzyme-based laundry stain remover such as Zout or Shout.